 Prospective applicants must also be committed to representing the University and taking part in promoting the University throughout their studies.

-Written applications are to be submitted electronically to firstname.lastname@example.org by 1 July 2013 for September 2013 entry and students must also have indicated University of Bolton as their firm/final choice by the 1 July 2013.
+Written applications are to be submitted electronically to firstname.lastname@example.org by 1 July 2014 for September 2014 entry and students must also have indicated University of Bolton as their firm/final choice by the 1 July 2014.
+Vice-Chancellor Award Application Form [.docx]

-Interviews for shortlisted candidates will be held in the week commencing Monday 29 July 2013 (provisionally).
+Interviews for shortlisted candidates will be held in July 2014 (provisionally).

 Payments will be made after enrolment subject to continuing confirmation of attendance and if the student transfers to another institution, fails their course of study, withdraws, or suspends or interrupts their studies, payments will cease.
 Payments will be made subject to satisfactory performance on the course of study